Text Size

 Covenant Significance

 Genesis 40 is covenantally significant because it advances Joseph’s hidden preparation for future service in Pharaoh’s court, which will be essential for the preservation of Jacob’s household.
-Joseph is not yet exalted, but He is being providentially positioned.
+Joseph is not yet exalted, but he is being providentially positioned.
 The chapter also preserves Joseph’s moral and theological integrity.
-He remains God-centered, truthful, and faithful in prison, which is vital for the role He will soon play in preserving the covenant family during famine.
+He remains God-centered, truthful, and faithful in prison, which is vital for the role he will soon play in preserving the covenant family during famine.

 The delayed remembrance at the chapter’s end underscores that covenant preservation unfolds according to God’s timing, not human urgency.